siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 transport channel.
 In practice that means not only support overlap, but compatible polarization, phase relation, and a nonzero common projection of their transport directions.
-If two flux tubes merely cross while their local transport directions fail to align, the cross terms are reduced and can wash out on averaging rather than building one merged loaded region.
+If two flux tubes merely cross while their local transport directions fail to overlap coherently, the cross terms are reduced and in general average out to zero rather than building one merged loaded region.

 Under coherent overlap in this stronger sense, the energy cross terms are non-null.
 The overlap region is therefore more heavily loaded than either